openrs2/openrs2/README.md

 ## Building

-Run `mvn verify` to download the dependencies, build the code, run the unit tests and package it.
+Run `./gradlew` to download the dependencies, build the code, run the unit tests and package it.

 ## Contributing